x22x22/gemini-cli/docs/telemetry.md

     - Start an OTEL collector configured to receive data from Gemini CLI and export it to your specified Google Cloud project.
     - Automatically enable telemetry and disable sandbox mode in your workspace settings (`.gemini/settings.json`).
     - Provide direct links to view traces, metrics, and logs in your Google Cloud Console.
-    - On exit (Ctrl+C), it will attempt to restore your original telemetry and sandbox settings.
+    - On exit (Ctrl+C), it will attempt to restore your original sandbox settings.

 1.  **Run Gemini CLI:**
     In a separate terminal, run your Gemini CLI commands.
 This generates telemetry data that the collector captures.